osheanman/osheanman.github.io/index.md

 Sarasota, FL
 - Worked with coral disease data using R in order to model the impacts of diseases such as Stony coral tissue loss disease, monitor the health of corals, and examine the efficacy of disease treatments.
 - Designed a corallivorous snail prey preference experiment using flumes of water to deliver chemical cues to the snail species _Coralliophila abbreviata_ to determine if it was more likely to follow the flow towards the coral species of _Acropora cervicornis_, _Montipora capricornis_, or _Montastraea cavernosa_ and presented my findings.
-- Aquatic lab maintenance involved coral husbandry and water quality testing
+- Aquatic lab maintenance involved coral husbandry and water quality testing.
-- Learned protocols for DNA extractions, PCR, gel electrophoresis
+- Applied learned protocols for DNA extractions, PCR, gel electrophoresis.

 ---
 ### Atlas SCST

-Office Assistant / Assistant Geophysicist 05/2017–Present
+Office Assistant / Assistant Geophysicist 05/2017-01/2021
 San Diego, CA
--	Sanitized environments as part of COVID-19 response, recycled scrap metal, and assisted as a geophysical surveyor.
+-	Geophysical Technician in charge of data collection for environmental and geologic studies.
+- Assistant to engineering division head.
-- Managed incorporation of the database of client info into a new database.
+- Managed incorporation of the database of client information into a new database for marketing use.
+- Sanitized environments as part of COVID-19 response.

 ---